 Types of Companies Foreigners Can Register

-Foreign investors can choose from the following structures under the Companies Act 1994 (amended 2020 & 2023):
+Foreign investors can choose from the following structures under the Companies Act 1994:

 1. Private Limited Company (most popular) Minimum 2 and maximum 50 shareholders; restricted transfer of shares; easiest and fastest to register.